 This Sub-Fund is suitable for investors who consider investment funds as a convenient way of participating in capital markets developments and looking for a balanced allocation between bonds and global equity in their portfolio.
-Investors should have knowledge in volatile products and financial markets, and particularly in High Yield, CAT bonds, CoCos, MBS, ABS and emerging markets.
-Investors should have a minimum investment horizon of 3 to 5 years and should be able to take measurable risk and be able to accept losses.
+Investors should have knowledge in volatile products and financial markets, and particularly in High Yield, CAT bonds, CoCos, MBS, ABS and Emerging Countries.
+Investors should have a minimum investment horizon of 7 years and should be able to take measurable risk and be able to accept losses.